gcmt-group/sod/README.md

 - From the n03/spbe folder, just run the script ```sod_spbe0.sh```, which will copy the relevant input files into the current folder and will call ```spbesod```
 - It is also possible to run the spbe program using data from the other end of the solid solution (i.e. *x*=1).
 In that case, run the script ```sod_spbe1.sh```, which will copy the files from the folders with *N*, *N*-1, *N*-2 substitutions, will "invert" the OUTSOD files as needed, and call ```spbesod```.

 Finally, it is possible to introduce some rescaling in the first-order and second-order terms to improve the match with a reference set of calculations.
 You need to give two reference energies in the INSPBE file.
 The recommended procedure is to run spbe first without rescaling, pick the minimum-energy and maximum-energy configurations (they are identified at the end of the OUTSPBE file) and run them with DFT (or whatever method provides the reference/target values), then input these two values as reference energies in INSPBE, and run the sod_spbe0.sh script again.
-An example is given in the distribution (sodx.xx/examples/01-perovskite-gulp/n04/spbe0/INSPBE), where the reference energies for configurations 1 and 6 are given as input.
-When the spbe program runs, it creates a template INSPBE.tmp that can be edited and copied into INSPBE.
+See example4 (inside n04/spbe0), where the reference energies for configurations 1 and 6 are given as input.

 ## Citing SOD